mathesh-me/eks-kubecost-cost-optimization/kubecost-guide.md

 ![Screenshot 2024-08-07 155057](https://github.com/user-attachments/assets/b0e2163f-3a49-4d0b-8607-1a50dfc76901)

 This command will install the `Kubecost` in the EKS cluster with required Dependencies.
 Also, it will install the `Node Exporter` for you.
-In our case. `Node Exporter` is `Prometheus` so it will install the `Prometheus` for you.
-Because for collecting the metrics, `Kubecost` uses the `Prometheus`.
+In our case, The `Node Exporter` is `Prometheus` so it will install the `Prometheus` for you.
+Because for collecting the metrics, `Kubecost` uses the `Prometheus` behind the scenes.
 If you already have the `Prometheus` installed in your EKS cluster, you can skip the `--node-exporter` flag.<br>

 That command will also create one `Classic LoadBalancer` service for you.
 You can explore it in your console also.
 ![Screenshot 2024-08-07 160315](https://github.com/user-attachments/assets/ec3803a2-7f3a-4016-ad83-898950bdc03e)

-- You can verify the installation by running the below command:
+- Now, You can verify the installation by running the below command:

 ```bash
 kubectl get pods -n kubecost